 Macron was therefore making a very archaic reference, essentially calling himself the Janus AND the Jupiter, “Alpha and the Omega, the Beginning and the End”.
 He was hinting in an egotistical belief of being God Incarnate (Revelation 22:13).

-While this does sound really weird, 1) a majority of the Deep State is involved in the Masonic Occult, and 2) the elite go to private boarding schools, which is why Boris Johnson is fluent in Latin.
+While this does sound really weird, the elite tend to go to private boarding schools, where they learn about the Ancient World and its impact on our Modern One, which is why Boris Johnson is fluent in Latin.